J. Edward Simmons: Career

 Simmons practiced law in Troy until 1867, when he moved to New York City and became involved in the banking and brokerage business.
-In 1868, he was became a partner of Benjamin L. DeForest (a brother of George Beach de Forest Jr.).
+In 1868, he became a partner of Benjamin L. DeForest (a brother of George Beach de Forest Jr.).
 In 1870, he was admitted to membership in the banking house of Grant & Co., a "conservative old Wall Street commission house," before retiring from the firm at the close of 1872 due to ill health.
 After a year spent recuperating in Florida, he returned to New York and resumed working on Wall Street.

 In 1884, he was elected President of the New York Stock Exchange, assuming the presidency of the Exchange from Alfrederick Smith Hatch, whose firm Fisk & Hatch, had failed, along with other prominent firms such as the Marine Bank and Grant & Ward, a Ponzi scheme run by Ward which bankrupt the former President Grant.
 Simmons served as president of the Exchange for two terms until 1886 when he retired from the presidency and was succeeded by stockbroker James D. Smith.
 In his retirement speech, he stated:

 "You must be awake.
 You must be progressive.
 You are behind the times.
 You must catch up or you cannot hope to hold your own.
 You must certify to the public that you have the public's interests at heart.
 You cannot go on forever devoted to the theory that your only province is to collect commissions.
 You must recognize that you are a representative public body; and in this recognition you must assume responsibilities and perform functions which hitherto the Stock Exchange has not.
 You can make this institution the greatest on earth, or by narrow policies you can shrivel its future up.
 To progress you must be progressive.
 You must broaden your policies; you must command outside public confidence.
 You must stand for more than the mere professionalism of buying and selling stocks; you must be more than traders; you are entitled to be a great National body; it is your own fault--and it will be to your own detriment--if you fall short of the opportunities which exist, of demands properly made upon you."

 After he stepped down from the Exchange, Simmons and his three children traveled to Europe.
 In January 1888, Simmons became president of the Fourth National Bank, serving as president until his death in 1910.
 By 1897, when he became president of the New York Clearing House, the market value of the Bank had doubled in the markets.

 In 1907, he became president of the New York Chamber of Commerce, as well as president of the Panama Railroad Company, serving as president of both until his death in August 1910.
 The president of Chase National Bank, A. Barton Hepburn, succeeded Simmons as president of the Chamber of Commerce.